francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 amrfinder -n ./data/E_faecium.kerschner2019.Ef-39.fa -O Enterococcus_faecium -o E_faecium.kerschner2019.Ef-39.amrfinder.txt -d ./data/amrfinder_db/latest
 ```

+Now, pay particular attention to the output files of AMRFinder, those ending in ```.amrfinder.txt```.
+See if AMRFinder has found any genetic marker responsible for linezolid resistance in these genomes.

-Now, we will used a specialized tool called [LRE-Finder](https://pubmed.ncbi.nlm.nih.gov/30863844/)), a tool developed to detect genetic markers of linezolid resistance in enterococci from whole-genome sequences.
+Next, we will used a specialized tool called [LRE-Finder](https://pubmed.ncbi.nlm.nih.gov/30863844/)), a tool developed to detect genetic markers of linezolid resistance in enterococci from whole-genome sequences.
 As this tools accepts raw Illumina reads as input, we will download the Illumina fastq.gz files using ```fastq-dl```:

 ```
 conda activate fastq-dl